openSUSE/news-o-o/_posts/2011-12-04-opensuse-weekly-news-issue-204-is-out.markdown

       by application.
 The results are [**Minimal
           Server Appliance**](http://susestudio.com/a/veav1Y/minimal-server-appliance). (...)

-
+â€

+â€œ

       [Kohei Yoshida:
         Performance improvement in opening ODS documents](http://kohei.us/2011/11/30/performance-improvement-in-opening-ods/)

 I have great news to share with you.
-Calc™s ODS import filter in 3.5 should be
+Calcâ€™s ODS import filter in 3.5 should be
       substantially faster when you have documents with a large number of named ranges.
 Read on if you want to know more details.